kelvin-pl/kubemq-community/README.md

 KubeMQ Community is the open-source version of KubeMQ, the Kubernetes native message broker.
 [More about KubeMQ](https://kubemq.io/)

+This version has been modified to allow to ru on Kubernetes.

 # New

 ## KubeMQ Web Interface